peratonlabs/Iliad-GIFT-cosjac/README.md

 # Extra data augmentation methods require datasets that are not available in the repository but could be released by TrojAI organizers.

-## Drebbin dataset
+## Running detector with Drebbin dataset

-This dataset is not given in the repository.
-TrojAI provides it in the form of four Numpy binary files.
-If these files are available, the relative path must be provided in the metaparameters variables infer_path_drebbin_x_train, infer_path_drebbin_x_test, infer_path_drebbin_y_train, and infer_path_drebbin_y_test.
+TrojAI may provide this dataset in the form of four Numpy binary files.
+The relative path must be provided in the metaparameters variables infer_path_drebbin_x_train, infer_path_drebbin_x_test, infer_path_drebbin_y_train, and infer_path_drebbin_y_test.
 The full path is obtained by merging the --reference_model_location inline argument with the metaparameters variables.
 The x datasets have the size of (no_samples, 991) whereas the y datasets have the size of (no_samples,).

-Running the detector with this option is enabled by setting metaparameter infer_extra_data_augmentation to "drebinn".

 Full path example: